 - Verify that all family history with the Division has been considered as it relates to the hotline report and/or the overall assessment of the family;

-- Verify and review the case record documentation of all contacts made to the point in the case at which the Chief Investigator's review takes place;
+- Verify and review the case record documentation of all contacts made to the point in the case at which the Chief Investigative review takes place;

 - Verify that all reported concerns have been explored and addressed as needed;

-- Verify that any additional safety concerns presented (in addition to reported allegations) have been explored and addressed as needed;
+- Verifying that any additional safety concerns presented (in addition to reported allegations) have been explored and addressed as needed;

-- Ensure that co-investigative efforts have been implemented for CA/N Investigations and ensure that sufficient documentation is received from law enforcement if they decline to co-investigate the reported concern;
+- Ensure that co-investigative efforts have been implemented for CA/N Investigations and/or ensure that sufficient documentation is received from law enforcement if they decline to co-investigate the reported concern;

-- Support Children's Service Workers as they establish and maintain relations with multidisciplinary team members;
+- Support Children Service Workers as they establish and maintain relations with multidisciplinary team members;

-Local protocols must be developed to ensure supervisory coverage and accessibility to Children’s Service Workers to provide 72 hour Chief Investigator consultations and for any safety concerns which may develop during the completion of a CA/N Investigation.
+Local protocols must be developed to ensure supervisory coverage and accessibility to Children’s Service Workers to provide 72 hour Chief Investigator consultations and for any safety concerns which may develop during the completion of a CA/N Investigation or Family Assessment.
 The Chief Investigator is expected to communicate with the worker to discuss the case whenever possible or necessary, and provide guidance to the Children’s Service Worker with regard to the completion of the reported concern.

 Chapter Memoranda History: (prior to 1/31/07)